 The island of La Palma is one of the most coveted destinations for hikers worldwide.
+La Palma hiking tours are known throughout the archipelago as the most beautiful in the world.
 The route of the volcanoes and its mythical hiking trails on La Palma are on the list of routes coveted by experts and novice hikers all over the world.

 The eruption of the Cumbre Vieja volcano has turned the eyes of the world on La Palma.
 Nature has shown once again that when it manifests itself it does so without mercy or courtesy.
 Volcanic eruptions, despite leaving a trail of destruction in their wake, are a natural spectacle worthy of global admiration.

 But La Palma is much bigger than the devastation caused by the volcano and is eager to show the world that it has a lot to offer.
 Adventure tourism, hiking and direct contact with nature promises to be the island’s rock to hold on to.
 A way of touring the island with the utmost respect for the power of nature and which keeps us in touch with its strength.

 La Palma is one of the best hiking and nature tourism destinations in the world.
 In 708 square kilometres we have one of the greatest biological diversities in the world, an open-air natural museum eager to welcome hikers from all over the world.

 On the island we will discover such impressive destinations as the Caldera de Taburiente, the Route of the Volcanoes or the caves of Marcos and Cordero.
 But we will also discover the most unusual, little-known routes that will take your breath away.
 Let’s take a look at the most impressive hiking tours on La Palma.